 Of course this salad isn’t all about the onions.
 It all starts with tortellini ~ tender bite size pasta pillows filled with three kinds of cheese and combined with fresh summer veggies in a simple homemade Greek Dressing.
 Give it a try.
 The combination of flavors is unbelievably good.

-Mexican Street Corn Pasta Salad with Chili Lime Dressing ~ easy recipe for a delicious summer pasta salad.
+Mexican Street Corn Pasta Salad with Chili Lime Dressing ~ easy, delicious pasta salad.
 Fresh sweet corn sautéed in bacon drippings blended with pasta, peppers, tomatoes, black beans and crispy bacon tossed in a simple homemade dressing.

 Dannnng!
-I’m late to the table again and just when I ditched my 8-track for a Walkman.
-Kidding of course, but this time it’s Mexican Street Corn ~ would you believe I just tried it?
+I’m late to the table again ~ would you believe I just tried Mexican Street Corn?

 My daughter has mentioned 2 or was it 10 times “we” should try making it.
 I know that’s code for “Mom, make this next time I’m over”.
 The truth is it just didn’t sound appealing.
 Mayonnaise slathered on beautiful, fresh, sweet summer corn sounded sacrilegious.

-I took a chance though and was instantly hooked on the taste.
-This Mexican Street Corn Pasta Salad is the baby pasta salad and Mexican Street Corn and make a really good side salad you won’t see at every summer barbecue.
+I took a chance though and was instantly hooked.
+This Mexican Street Corn Pasta Salad is a blend of pasta salad and Mexican Street Corn and make a really good side salad you won’t see at every summer barbecue.

 Tuna Macaroni Salad: classic with real mayonnaise, chopped celery, onions and packed with tuna.
 Perfect for picnics + BBQ’s from Memorial to Labor Day.